Robust Phase Retrieval Algorithm for Time-Frequency Structured Measurements: Robustness of reconstruction in the presence of noise

-which is larger than or equal to the smallest eigenvalue $\alpha_1$ of the \emph{connected Laplacian} matrix $L_1 = I - D^{-1/2}\bar{A}D^{-1/2}$.
-Equality is achieved if $D^{1/2}u$ is a corresponding eigenvector.
-Note that in the case when $G''$ is connected and no noise is present, (\ref{minimize}) has a unique (up to a global phase) minimizer.
-The following result shows stability of the Algorithm 4.
-It is proven in \cite{mixon1, bandeira}.
+Note that in the case when $G''$ is connected and no noise is present, (\ref{minimize}) has a unique (up to a global phase) minimizer. } The following result shows robustness of the angular synchronization algorithm in the presence of noise~ \cite{mixon1, bandeira}.